odewahn/dds-field-guide/codebase.md

 * Each developer clones the master repository to his or her local machine.
 * The developer creates a new branch, usually for a specific feature.
 * The developer makes commits against the local copy.
-* Once the feature is done, he or she merges the branch back into the master branch and pushes the change back to the master.
+* Once the feature is done, he or she merges the branch back into the master branch and pushes the change back to the master copy of the repository.
 * Other developers pull from the master branch and merge their branch.
 * The merged copy preserves the full version history of all the distributed copies.